Did Melania Trump Go To Mar-A-Lago With Her Husband Over The Weekend?

 The New York Times reports that Melania Trump arranged for a small pool of reporters to cover the event.

-Prior to the hospital visit, Mrs. Trump met with doctors, patients, and their families at Children’s National Health System in Washington, D.C on Wednesday.
+Before the hospital visit, Mrs. Trump met with doctors, patients, and their families at Children’s National Health System in Washington, D.C on Wednesday.
 It was there her comments drew swift criticism for saying nature’s elements can go a long way in healing a child from illness.
 The statement was uttered after visiting the Healing Garden of the facility.

 “I am a passionate believer in integrating and interpreting nature’s elements into our daily lives to create a warm, nurturing and positive environment.